abstools/abstools/website/src/site/sphinx/publications-and-workshops.rst

 **************************
-Publications and Workshops
+Publications and workshops
 **************************

-This page links ABS workshops, as well as selected research papers on the development and usage of the ABS modeling language and analysis tools.
+This page lists ABS workshops and selected research papers on the development and usage of the ABS modeling language and analysis tools.

-ABS Workshops
+ABS workshops
 =============

 - **2025** APM Workshop 2025: October 1-3, 2025, Porto,